 Why Is My Sprinkler Shooting Water Up Instead of Spraying?

-A column of water shooting straight up means something has come off, broken off, or cracked.
-The three usual suspects are a blown nozzle, a snapped riser, or a cracked head body.
-Identifying which one tells you how big the fix is.
+A column of water shooting straight up means something came off, broke, or cracked.
+The three usual suspects are a blown nozzle, a snapped riser, or a cracked head body, and which one you have tells you how big the fix is.

-A geyser failure dumps water fast (5+ gallons per minute on a typical residential zone).
+A geyser failure dumps water fast, often 5 or more gallons per minute on a typical residential zone.
 Shut off the zone at the controller now.
-If you cannot reach the controller, close the main supply valve to the irrigation system.
+If you can't reach the controller, close the main supply valve to the irrigation system.
 You can take your time on diagnosis after the water is off.

 The most common cause.
 The nozzle is the small plastic insert at the top of the head that shapes the spray pattern.
 If pressure spikes, the threads strip, or debris jams under it, the nozzle can pop off.
 With nothing shaping the water flow, you get a vertical geyser.